sfdrada/Checklist-Soundeffect/README.md

 Your contributions will help us continue to enhance the plugin, fix bugs, and add more exciting features in the future.

 Thank you for using Checkbox-Soundeffect!
-Happy note-taking and task management with a touch of fun!
+Happy note-taking and task management with a touch of fun :)